slurpcode/beast/_posts/2017-10-25-apple-adobe-google-microsoft.md

 ---
 layout: post
-title:  "Apple vs Adobe vs Google vs Microsoft - Stock Prices"
+title:  'Apple vs Adobe vs Google vs Microsoft - Stock Prices'
 date:   2017-10-25 11:14:00 +1000
-categories: Python Matplotlib Pandas
+categories: 'python matplotlib pandas'
 ---

 Demonstration of using subplots with Matplotlib to show stock prices of four of the biggest companies in the world.